davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 - [End-to-end Sequence Labelling via Bi-directional LSTM-CNNs-CRF (Ma and Hovy 2016)](http://www.aclweb.org/anthology/P16-1101)

-At time this writing there are already new proposed methods, published in 2017 and 2018, but I will leave these for another blog post, for now I just wanted to dissect and understand something from the ones listed above :-)
+At time of writing there are already new proposed methods, published in 2017 and 2018, which are currently the state-of-the-art, but I will leave these for another blog post, for now I just wanted to dissect and understand something from the ones listed above :-)

 ---

 <br>

 ### [Bidirectional LSTM-CRF Models for Sequence Tagging (2015)](https://arxiv.org/pdf/1508.01991v1.pdf)